arnaldoaparicio/git_homework/thoughts.md

 -Following the calendar I made and make any changes if necessary for Mod0.
 -Use keywords and other search strategies when using Google.

+- Shoutout to my girlfriend Kaitlyn who has provided a bunch of emotional support throughout my journey through Turing.